tekphreak/sizzlr/README.md

 # Sizzlr

+Your Performance Is Human
+In a world where AI-generated faces and voices are rising, the industry needs the raw, unedited truth of a real human performance.
+Technology can mimic, but it cannot replace the soul you bring to a character.
+Our app ensures that casting directors see the real you, without the friction of a complicated setup.

+Features Built for the Craft
+ * Integrated Script Display: Read your sides directly on the screen while recording.
+Maintain perfect eye line with the front-facing camera every time.
+ * Pro-Grade MP4 Output: High-quality video files ready for immediate submission to agencies like Central Casting.
+ * Seamless Workflow: Capture, review, and send your audition in one fluid motion.

+Stand Out to Casting Directors

+Casting agencies are looking for authentic talent to anchor the films of tomorrow.
+This app is designed to bridge the gap between your living room and the big screen, providing a professional technical foundation so you can focus entirely on the scene.
+Stop fighting with your hardware and start focusing on your performance.

 An Android audition recorder for actors.
 Record HD video clips on your phone and submit them directly to casting directors — no email, no cloud links, no friction.

 **Live preview:** http://tek.chaosnet.org/sizzle/